***Updated for 2019***

 Step 1: Decide On A Date And Apply 168-170 Days In Advance

-The first step I took in planning for my JMT through hike was setting a date.
+The first step you’ll need to take while planning for your JMT thru-hike is deciding on a date.
 This is an important step for most of us, as vacation time needs to be requested far in advance for work.
-If you’re still a student or have summers off, your permit submission timeframe will be a little more flexible.
-I knew I could start my workleave in the first week of July, and would be able to use 10 weekdays of vacation time.
+If you’re still a student or have summers off, your permit submission timeframe will be a little more flexible and you will benefit from the 21 day rolling lottery.

-Applications are processed via a random lottery 168 days in advance of your desired entry date, but faxes can be submitted up to two days prior (170 days).
-For a July 1 start time, I would need to submit an application from January 11-13, with the drawing set for January 14.
+Applications are processed via a random lottery 168 days (24 weeks) in advance of your desired entry date.
+For a July 1 start date, you would need to submit an application on January 13, with the drawing set for January 14.
 Applications for a July 1 start date would close January 14 at 7:30 AM before the lottery drawing.
 Here is a table on the NPS website to help you schedule your permit submissions: Wilderness Permits Reservation Window

 Step 2: Fill Out A Permit Reservation Application And Rank Your Preferred Trailheads

 Application Step 1/8: Introduction

 The first step to take is to open the new online permit application form and read through the introduction.

 The next step is to choose a starting trailhead.
 There are 5 trailhead options for a John Muir Trail permit application.
 These are the only 5 trailheads that have access to Donohue Pass.
 Rank your preference from 1 to 5, with your first entry being the most desirable.
 You will also be required to enter your “First Night’s Camp Location” which I will provide more information on below.